Digestion, Health & Nutrition Facebook Dr. Anil

 In recent years, D-mannose, a sugar has gained a lot of attention for fight against infections of urinary tract including urinary bladder.
-The use of a combination of these two potentially natural remedies presents an attractive option for those interested in holistic, non-medicinal preventative and therapeutic approach to UTIs especially recurrent UTI.
+The use of a combination of these two potentially natural remedies presents an attractive option for those interested in holistic, non-medicinal preventative and therapeutic approach to UTIs especially recurrent urinary tract infections.

 The cranberry, d-mannose and bromelain study